Multi Task Inverse Reinforcement Learning for Common Sense Reward: Experiments

-In our final experiment, we show that when we train the IRL process on experts' trajectories from multiple tasks, we learn a useful cs-reward that can be transferred to new unseen tasks.
-In order to do that, we perform our MT-CSIRL method again, but this time we train each expert on a different meta-world task, as shown in Figure \ref{fig:experiments}.
+Here we show that when we train the IRL process on experts' trajectories from multiple tasks, we learn a useful cs-reward that can be transferred to new unseen tasks.
+In order to do that, we perform our MT-CSIRL method again, but this time we train each expert on a different meta-world task.

-We evaluate the following methods: (i) \textit{Expert}: RL trained with the task and ground-truth cs-reward (ii) \textit{SAC}: An RL trained with only the task reward (iii) \textit{MT-AIRL}: For this baseline, we employ a multi-task AIRL for learning the entire combined reward per task.
-This baseline also receives expert trajectories from the test task. (iv) \textit{MT-CSIRL}: Our proposed method.
-An RL agent trained with the task and learned cs-reward on an unseen task.

-The results for velocity as cs-reward, and action norm as cs-reward are presented in table \ref{tab:mte-an} and \ref{tab:mte-vel}, respectively.
+The results for velocity as cs-reward, and action norm as cs-reward are presented in table \ref{tab:combined-experiment-results}.
 As can be easily observed, the MT-CSIRL results show that our learned cs-reward manages to transfer the desired behavior even to unseen tasks, albeit not as strongly as the ground-truth reward.
-We included the MT-AIRL, which unsurprisingly does not work well, to show the importance of our split between task-specific and task-independent rewards.
+We included the MT-AIRL baseline, which unsurprisingly does not work well, to show the importance of our split between task-specific and task-independent rewards.
 Without this distinction combining different tasks is non-trivial and can easily harm performance as we see here.
-We also note that our MT-AIRL baseline shares similarities with \cite{gleave2018multi}, however, they train with a meta-learning approach similar to MAML.
+We also note that the MT-AIRL baseline shares similarities with \cite{gleave2018multi}, however, they train with a meta-learning approach similar to MAML.

 To further illustrate our results we show in Fig. \ref{fig:cs_reward} the ground truth cs-reward (both for velocity and action norm) on the unseen test task.
 The figures show the positive impact of our cs-reward, making the agent's behavior significantly more aligned with the expert.
-Finally, we show in Fig. \ref{fig:scatter-mtl} a scatter plot of the ground-truth cs-reward versus our learned reward on a new unseen task.
+Finally, we show in Fig. \ref{fig:cs_reward} a scatter plot of the ground-truth cs-reward versus our learned reward on a new unseen task.
 As one can see, these rewards are highly correlated (correlation coefficient of 0.88) which again shows that our agent managed to learn the desired reward function.
-The results in Fig. \ref{fig:scatter-mtl} are for the velocity experiment, the action norm scatter plot is in the appendix.
+The correlation results in Fig. \ref{fig:cs_reward} are for the velocity experiment, the action norm scatter plot is in Appendix \ref{appen-Multiple-Tasks}.